gitnacho/docs/docs/ui/ng-components/ng-Chart/Axes/Types/logarithmic.md

 ## Properties

-You can easily modify the base of the logarithmic function used to calculate the value by using the {% typedoc_link classes:LogarithmicAxis,member:logarithmBase%} property.
-You can also specify the exponent step between the axis ticks with the {% typedoc_link classes:LogarithmicAxis,member:exponentStep%}  property.
+You can easily modify the base of the logarithmic function used to calculate the value by using the {% typedoc_link classes:LogarithmicAxis,member:logarithmBase %} property.
+You can also specify the exponent step between the axis ticks with the {% typedoc_link classes:LogarithmicAxis,member:exponentStep %}  property.

 ## References